fjames86/dragons/README.md

 Equivalents to the canonical gethostbyname and gethostbyaddr libresolv functions are `get-host-by-name` and `get-host-by-addr`:

-* `GET-HOST-BY-NAME` takes a string domain name and returns a list of SOCKADDR-IN instances.
+* `GET-HOST-BY-NAME` takes a string naming a host and returns a list of internet addresses (vectors of 4 octets).
-* `GET-HOST-BY-ADDR` takes a SOCKADDR-IN and returns a list of domain names.
+* `GET-HOST-BY-ADDR` takes an internet address and returns a list of domain names.

 ```
 ;; Resolve a hostname to an internet address